The Tokyo Honeymoon Guide for an Unforgettable Escape

 What to Pack for a Tokyo Honeymoon

-Tokyo experiences all four seasons, so outerwear will depend on the month of visit.
-You'll spend a lot of time on foot, whether walking to temples, shopping, or simply getting lost (it'll definitely happen), so bring comfortable shoes.
+You'll spend a lot of time on foot, whether walking to temples, shopping, or simply getting lost (it'll definitely happen), so pack comfortable shoes in your honeymoon luggage.
 Dress up for nicer restaurants and hotels.
 Most establishments only accept cash, so select cards with low or no international ATM withdrawal fees.

 Up Next